srnazng/helper-haven-server/README.md

-    "location": "< specify physical location or if event is virtual >", "link": "< link for more info / registration >", "active": "< boolean - true if students can continue to log hours for this event >", "upcoming": "< boolean - true if volunteering registration still open for event >" }
+    "location": "< specify physical location or if event is virtual >", "link": "< link for more info / registration >", "active": "< boolean - true if students can continue to log hours for this event >", "upcoming": "< boolean - true if volunteering registration still open for event >", "skills": "< prefered skills for volunteers to have >" }
 ```
 <br>